locationtech/jts/DEVELOPING.md

 This format should be used for tests which involve large geometries, or which express fundamental geometric semantics of the JTS library.

-It is convenient to define a Run Configuration to execute the core XML tests as follows:
+It is convenient to define the following Run Configurations:

+* XML tests:
   * Main class: `org.locationtech.jtstest.testrunner.TopologyTestApp`
   * Program arguments: `-files validate general`
   * Working directory: `${jts-core}/src/test/resources/testxml`